-ULO1: Analyse and critique the place of Indigenous customary law within the history of
+ULO1: Demonstrate advanced knowledge of the history of Australian law and system of government and the place of Indigenous customary law within that system.

-Australian law and system of government

-ULO2: Critically analyse legal and political issues that have impacted on Indigenous Australians, linking the issues to past policies and laws.
+ULO2: Explain and analyse important legal and political issues that have impacted on Indigenous Australians, linking the issues to past policies and laws.

-ULO3: Apply advanced critical analysis to the operation of Australian law and structure of government in continuing to impact on Indigenous Australians.
+ULO3: Critically analyse the operation of Australian law and structure of government in continuing to impact on Indigenous Australians.